IT Sustainability KPIs

 Key Performance Indicators (KPIs) for IT Sustainability

-E-Waste Recycling Rate: Monitors the percentage of IT hardware recycled.
+- E-Waste Recycling Rate: Monitor the percentage of IT hardware that is recycled or refurbished.

 Case Studies and Real-World Examples